kconfeiteiro/pyprojecttools/README.md

 from PyProjectUtils.Utils.Tools import Tools
 ```

-to import a single class.
 Note that if you make changes to the cloned repository, they will not be reflected on GitHub.

 ### Working Example